 The standard short-term care insurance policy provides coverage for two years or less.
 As a result, the policies are less costly than traditional Long-Term Care Insurance policies that can provide benefits for more extended periods.

 "These policies are ideal for individuals in their 60s and 70s who can not health-qualify for traditional LTC coverage or those seeking a more affordable option."Jesse Slome

-Like traditional long-term care insurance policies, short term care policies will pay for home care as well as care in a skilled care setting such as a nursing home.
+Like traditional Long-Term Care Insurance policies, short-term care policies will pay for in-home care and care in a skilled care setting such as a nursing home.